google/trillian/examples/deployment/README.md

 curl localhost:8091/metrics
 ```

+Debugging problems with Docker setup is beyond the scope of this document, but
+some helpful options include:

+ - Showing debug information with the `--verbose` flag.
+ - Running `docker events` in a parallel session.
+ - Using `docker-compose ps` to show running containers and their ports.

 ## Cloud Deployments

 For better persistence and performance you may want to run in your datacenter or